scifimiki/trac-irker-plugin/README.md

 ## License

-Copyright (c) 2014, Sebastian Southen
+Original work Copyright (c) 2014, Sebastian Southen Modified work Copyright (c) 2017, Miklos Molnar

 All rights reserved.

 Redistribution and use in source and binary forms, with or without